salcedoe/MtMdocs/docs/imageProcessing/ImageSegmentationCleanup.md

 >**Left Panel.** Original Mask. **Right Panel.** Eroded Mask

-Common matlab functions that we will use include:
+Common MATLAB functions that we will use include:

 - **`bwareaopen`** - used to clean up small pixel clusters.
 - **`bwmorph`** - a general morphologic operations tool
-- **`bwareafilt`** - filter out connected-components by size
+- **`bwareafilt`** - filter out connected components by size
 - **`imfill`** - When used with the 'holes' input, fills any gaps (or holes) in the connected components
 - **`imclearborder`** - remove connected components that touch the edges of the image